James O’Loghlin is one of Australia’s most respected and recognisable media personalities with a passion for practical innovation.

-James O'Loghlin is one of Australia's most respected, entertaining and experienced corporate speakers, corporate comedians and media personalities, best known as the host of over 300 episodes of "The New inventors" on ABC-TV, and for his witty and entertaining programs on ABC Local Radio.
+An experienced corporate speaker, master facilitator, corporate comedian, and media personality, James is perhaps best known as the host of over 300 episodes of "The New Inventors" on ABC-TV and for his witty and entertaining programs on ABC Local Radio.

 How often do you have days when you are so busy you don't have time to think?
 Days when there isn't one spare moment to think about how you can improve the way that you do things?
 No matter how well your business is doing today, if you keep doing things the same way, in 10 years' time - maybe less - you will have been left behind.
 To stay relevant and successful, businesses need to keep coming up with better ways of doing things.
 In eight years hosting 'The New Inventors' ex-Australian lawyer James O'Loghlin met hundreds of people who thought outside the box and came up with new and better ways of doing things.

 During this corporate keynote James O’Loghlin will talk about:

 - Why every business needs to be continually innovating and how individuals can do it

 - The three things innovators do better than everyone else, and five things every business can do to build a workplace culture that encourages innovation

 Overcoming the barriers to innovation

 Many of us want to focus more on innovation and improving our business, but find that it just doesn’t happen.
 What goes wrong?
 What factors stop us from being innovative, and how can we overcome them?
 In this informative and entertaining keynote former host of “The New Inventors” and innovation expert James O’Loghlin will explain what the 6 most common barriers to innovation are, and how to overcome each one and ensure that making your business better becomes a part of your work every day.

 - An understanding of the factors that prevent us from being more innovative